VallieTracy/machine-learning-challenge/README.md

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.

-To help process this data, you will create machine learning models capable of classifying candidate exoplanets from the raw dataset.
+To help process this data, I have created four machine learning models capable of classifying candidate exoplanets from the raw dataset.
+I've detailed my findings below.
+Scroll to the bottom to read what exactly was asked of me.

 ### Before You Begin